Women in Love-1969

 Grade: A

-Women in Love (1969) is a British romantic drama film that is truly one of a kind.
-The film is quite cerebral and requires a bit of thought which undoubtedly will lead to good conversation with film connoisseurs everywhere following a viewing.
+Women in Love (1969) is a British romantic drama film that stands out as truly one of a kind.
+The film is quite cerebral and requires a bit of thought, which will undoubtedly lead to good conversation with film connoisseurs everywhere after a viewing.

-The four central characters are complex and flawed and intersect in each other’s lives in a dramatic fashion making the film a “thinking man’s” feast.
+The four central characters are complex and flawed, and they dramatically intersect in each other’s lives, making the film a “thinking man’s” feast.

 The film is adapted from a popular D.H.
 Lawrence novel of the same name.

 In 1920, set in the Midlands section of central England, sisters Ursula (Jennie Linden) and Gudrun (Glenda Jackson) attend the wedding of an acquaintance, Laura Crich.
-The Crich family is enormously rich and owns a good portion of the mining town.
+The Crich family is enormously wealthy and owns a large share of the mining town.

 During the ceremony, Gudrun and Ursula fantasize about Gerald Crich (Oliver Platt) and Rupert Birkin (Alan Bates), respectively.
 When the foursome cross paths again at Rupert’s pretentious girlfriend’s party, attraction and conflict arise.

-The film is described as “character-driven” and does not begin to do it justice.
+The film is described as “character-driven,” but it does not begin to do it justice.
 Each of the four principal characters is richly written with intelligence and gusto.
 All of them are either flawed or insecure in some way, while the fact that Gerald and Rupert share a sexual attraction for each other is another nuance explored throughout the film.

 Rupert is confident and outspoken about his bisexuality- extremely rare for a 1969 film.
 In this way, Women in Love is ahead of its time.

-The major themes in Women in Love are commitment and love and how each character handles these sometimes either embracing them or running away from them.
+The significant themes in Women in Love are commitment and love, and how each character handles them, sometimes embracing them and sometimes running away from them.

-Gudrun and Gerald are in love with each other, while Rupert and Ursula are too, but one couple is unsuccessful at reaching any sort of bliss.
-The characters possess a bevy of emotions making their happiness almost impossible and the characters feel doomed to failure from the onset.
+Gudrun and Gerald are in love with each other, as are Rupert and Ursula, but only one couple reaches any bliss.
+The characters possess a bevy of emotions, making their happiness almost impossible, and they feel doomed to failure from the onset.

-This is an example of the tremendous writing on the part of Larry Kramer and bringing the characters to the big screen in a memorable way.
+This is an example of Larry Kramer’s tremendous writing and of bringing the characters to the big screen in a memorable way.

-Jackson’s Gudrun and Bates’s Rupert are my favorite characters because they appear to have slightly more depth to them and feel like the standouts.
-Gudrun appears to have love/hate feelings toward Gerald and often is downright cruel to him.
+Jackson’s Gudrun and Bates’s Rupert are my favorite characters because they seem to have a bit more depth and feel like standouts.
+Gudrun appears to have love-hate feelings toward Gerald and is often downright cruel to him.

-As they vacation in the Swiss Alps, Gudrun purposely and inexplicably flirts with a gay artist leaving Gerald insanely jealous and resulting in tragedy.
+As they vacation in the Swiss Alps, Gudrun purposely and inexplicably flirts with a gay artist, leaving Gerald extremely jealous, which results in tragedy.

-The supporting characters, specifically snobbish Hermione and mentally unstable Christianna Crich are examples of perfect casting.
-Eleanor Bron plays Hermione as mocking and teetering on unhinged.
-As she psychologically bullies poor Ursula when it’s clear Rupert prefers the more innocent woman, Hermione becomes frightened.
+The supporting characters, specifically snobbish Hermione and mentally unstable Christianna Crich, are examples of perfect casting.
+Eleanor Bron plays Hermione as mocking and teetering on the edge of unhinged.
+As she psychologically bullies poor Ursula, even though it’s clear Rupert prefers the more innocent woman, Hermione becomes frightened.

-Actress Catherine Willmer takes Christianna to a new level in creepy.
-Already appearing psychotic, when her daughter tragically drowns the woman goes over the edge, unleashing vicious dogs on any visitors to her estate.
+Actress Catherine Willmer takes Christianna to a new level of creepy.
+Already appearing psychotic, when her daughter tragically drowns, the woman goes over the edge, unleashing vicious dogs on any visitors to her estate.

 Both actresses give unforgettable performances.